triangledirt/books/RAPE!.md

 "Uh-uh."

-"One drink we share between us---half a drink."
+"One drink we share between us—half a drink."

 "No thank you."